hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 There is a one-to-one relationship between an account and the _tenant_.
 In fact, for most users, the HP Cloud Storage account and tenant _Id_ are the same.

 If you subscribed to the HP Cloud Beta program, your HP Cloud Storage account name may start with "AUTH_", followed by a long number.
 This makes no difference to how you use the API.
 In all cases, you should use the endpoint from the service catalog that the HP Cloud Identity Service supplies when authenticating yourself.

+You may set custome metadata on an account.

 There is more about [tenants and accounts](#tenants_account) later in this document.
 There is more about using the [HP Cloud Identity Service](#getting_tokens) later in this document.